Artist: Katia Almeida (authored by [email protected])

 I work realistically, in fact I work from life.
 I've always painted and drawn from single point of view.
 I started to make drawings from muliple points of view.
 Now I'm painting the Estate Sales using multple points of view.

-Sara Sisun
+Submitted by Sara Sisun on

 My current work is a series of labor intensive, realistic oil portraits of the detached heads of women.